Step Into Art Teachers

 HANNAH VARDEN, TEACHING ARTIST

 Hannah Varden is an artist and educator whose connection with Step Into Art began through SIA’s partnership with Mother Caroline Academy.
 She is a proponent of interdisciplinary arts education and breaching barriers to museum accessibility, both of which are values exemplified by the Step Into Art program.
-Hannah earned a Masters of Arts in Teaching from the Massachusetts College of Art and Design and BAs in Studio Art and Politics from the University of Virginia.
-Now teaching at St. Joseph Preparatory High School in Brighton, Hannah continues to share her expertise as a teacher, curriculum developer, and designer with the SIA team.
+Hannah earned a Master of Arts in Teaching from the Massachusetts College of Art and Design and BAs in Studio Art and Politics from the University of Virginia.
+Hannah has previously taught at Mother Caroline Academy and St. Joseph Preparatory High School in Brighton.
+She now works at the Peabody Essex Museum as the Manager of Community Engagement.
+She continues to share her expertise as a teacher, curriculum developer, and designer with the SIA team.